YizYah/ava-recipes/README.md

 ## Limitations

 These are not intended to be perfect, just to save some time.
 You can expect to have to move things around in your test and make modifications at times.
 What's intended here is a best guess at what you are likely to need.

+It could be that if people like these we can develop a lot more.

+Another limitation, but intentional, is that we sacrifice options for simplicity.
+The goal is that anyone can create robust tests with clarity from the beginning.
+So the recipes are intended to work all of the time, at the cost of not always being the ideal way to implement them.
+* We don't use sinon for a lot of useful things such as spying.
+* These snippets are only useful for testing public functions.
+You can use a tool like rewire to test private functions, but then your tests will be brittle because if you refactor it may affect your tests.
+One of the biggest gotchas for unit testing is overtesting and getting to a point where you are afraid to change things because you don't want to update your tests.
+That is certainly not the goal!

 ## Release Notes